Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/launch-options.md

 -force-opengl | Forces OpenGL to be used.
 For Linux.
 -screen-width | Forces a specific game resolution (width) on launch.
 -screen-height | Forces a specific game resolution (height) on launch.
+-log | Enables full logging.
+Useful if you are experiencing problems.
+-novoicechat | Disables voicechat.
+-vr | Forces VR mode.
+-nosubscription | Does not attempt to download Workshop subscriptions on launch.

 ##Launch Options Example